Music Moves Europe

-From 6-9 June, the European Commission was present at MIDEM 2017, the international music fair in Cannes, France.
-Activities took place in the Music Moves Europe pavilion.
-They included panel discussions on issues such as EU funding for music, the importance of live music and the promotion of Europe's music diversity online.
+In 2017, the Commission was present at MIDEM 2017, the international music fair in Cannes, France.
+Activities, which took place in the Music Moves Europe pavilion, included panel discussions on issues such as EU funding for music, the importance of live music and the promotion of Europe's music diversity online.